openvinotoolkit/openvino/README.md

 See [CONTRIBUTING](./CONTRIBUTING.md) for contribution details.
 Thank you!
 ## Take the issue
-If you want to take one issue, feel free to use `.take` in the issue comment
+If you wish to be assigned to an issue please add a comment with `.take` command.

 ## Get a support